Brian Mitchell (politician)

-Brian Keith Mitchell (born 16 July 1967) is an English-born Australian politician.
-He is the member for Lyons in the Australian House of Representatives after winning the seat at the 2016 federal election.
+Brian Keith Mitchell (born 16 July 1967) is an Australian politician.
+He was the member for Lyons in the Australian House of Representatives after winning the seat at the 2016 federal election.
+He stood down prior to the 2025 federal election.
+He was elected to the Tasmanian House of Assembly for Lyons at the 2025 state election.

 Early life and education

-Mitchell was born in Coventry in the United Kingdom, and raised in Perth, Western Australia.
+Mitchell was born in Coventry in the United Kingdom, emigrated to Australia with parent in 1975 and raised in Perth, Western Australia.
 He attended Maddington Senior High School and Curtin University, where he obtained a Bachelor of Arts in English, Journalism and Politics in 1989.
 At university, he worked in various jobs as a kitchenhand, shelf stacker, bartender and fast food manager, was a member of the University Labor Society, and a councillor of the Curtin Student Guild.

 Career

 Mitchell started his career in print journalism for the Fremantle Herald, where he worked as a journalist from 1989 to 1991, and then as editor from 1994 to 2007.
 From 1991 to 1992, he worked as publications officer for the ACT Council of Social Service, and then from 1992 to 1994 as adviser to the Federal Labor member for Chifley, Roger Price.
 After leaving the Fremantle Herald in 2007, he moved to Tasmania and worked as chief of staff for Tasmanian Labor member for Denison Duncan Kerr.
 He then ran his own public relations and media consultancy firm from 2008 to 2016.